Event Navigation

 - Do not bid if you are unable to pay the sum you bid.

-- You agree to the auction and bidding process as listed above.
+- You agree to the bidding process as listed above.

 - You understand that you cannot collect the sculpture until payment has been fully received by Northwood House Charitable Trust and until that time the sculpture remains the property of the charity.